flext/book-getready/02/README[Conflict].md

 <br>

-**One job – many devices**.
-Use FLEXT to control touch-optimized workflows between installed and mobile devices, whether in the home, car, office, factory or elsewhere – anything from smartwatch, phone or in-car apps over desktop or kiosk applications to home or industrial control units (mouse, trackpad, or pen are supported).
+Use FLEXT for touch-optimized workflows between installed and mobile devices, whether in the home, car, office, factory or elsewhere – anything from smartwatch, phone or in-car apps over desktop or kiosk applications to home or industrial control units (mouse, trackpad, or pen are supported).

 <br>